footcricket05/Pixie/README.md

 3. To exit the assistant, simply say "exit" or "bye," and it will bid you farewell.

-## Commands
+## Commands 🗣️

 Pixel Voice Assistant supports a variety of voice commands, including but not limited to:

-- Asking for the time and date.
+- Asking for the time and date ⏰📅
-- Searching Google.
+- Searching Google 🔍
-- Looking up information on Wikipedia.
+- Looking up information on Wikipedia 📚
-- Opening specific websites (e.g., YouTube, Google, Gmail).
+- Opening specific websites (e.g., YouTube, Google, Gmail) 🌐
-- Playing music (customizable to your preferred music platform).
+- Playing music (customizable to your preferred music platform) 🎵

 Feel free to extend the list of supported commands to suit your needs.

-## License
+## License 📜

 This project is licensed under the `MIT License` - see the [LICENSE](LICENSE) file for details.

 ---

 Feel free to modify and enhance the Pixel Voice Assistant to make it even more powerful and tailored to your preferences.
-Enjoy using your personal voice assistant!
+Enjoy using your personal voice assistant! 🚀🎙️